AYCEdemo/emptyx16/src/emptyx16.md

 ### 9F40h - YM2151 Register Address (W)
 Sets the chip's register address.

-### 9F41h - YM2151 Register Data (W) / Status (R)
+### 9F41h - YM2151 Register Data (W)
 Writes to the chip at the currently set register address.
 Writes here will not do any address auto-steps.

+### 9F4xh - YM2151 Status (R)
-Reads from the chip will always return this status byte no matter what the currently set register address is:
+Reads from the chip will always return this status byte no matter what the currently set register address is.
+Note that the chip ignores the address/data select pin for this so this byte can be read from either 9F40h or 9F41h.
 ```
 Bit
 7       Busy Flag (1=Busy)